manivardhan7/AegisCloudScanner/README.md

-# AegisCloud – Automated Malware Scanning in AWS with Lambda & YARA
+# AegisCloudScanner – Automated Malware Scanning in AWS with Lambda & YARA

-AegisCloud is a cloud-native, serverless malware detection solution built on AWS Lambda that automates malware scanning and quarantining for files uploaded to Amazon S3.
-Leveraging custom YARA rules, AegisCloud inspects every S3 file upload in real time, immediately isolating matched threats to a secure quarantine bucket.
-The project is ideal for cloud security research, DevSecOps pipelines, and compliance use-cases.
+AegisCloudScanner is a cloud-native, serverless malware detection framework built for AWS Lambda, automating malware scanning and S3 file quarantining using YARA rules.
+Every file uploaded to your monitored S3 bucket is inspected in real time, and detected threats are instantly isolated in a secure quarantine bucket.
+This solution is designed for cloud security, DevSecOps pipelines, and compliance-focused workflows.

 ---

 ## 🚀 Features

-- **AWS Lambda serverless architecture** — no servers to manage, auto-scales with usage.
+- **Serverless AWS Lambda workflow** — scalable, no server management required.
-- **YARA-powered scanning** — easily extend detection for any file types or threats.
+- **YARA-based threat detection** — extendable to any malware/indicator patterns.
-- **Automatic quarantine** — detected threats are moved instantly to a secure S3 bucket.
+- **Real-time quarantine** — infected files auto-moved to a dedicated S3 bucket.
-- **Modular workflow** — add SNS/email notifications or DynamoDB logging in minutes.
+- **Modular integrations** — easily add email/SNS notifications, logging, or third-party alerts.
-- **Easy deployment** — just upload your code, configure S3 triggers, and go.
+- **Simple deployment** — upload the Lambda code, attach your YARA rules, and set the S3 trigger.
-- **Sample YARA rules & test file instructions provided.**
+- **Sample rules and test instructions included.**

 ---